vacp2p/rfc/content/docs/rfcs/31/README.md

 - The size of the multiaddr MUST be encoded in a Big Endian unsigned 16-bit integer.
 - The size of the multiaddr MUST be encoded in 2 bytes.
 - The `secp256k1` value MUST be present on the record;
-  `secp256k1` is pre-defined in [EIP-778](https://eips.ethereum.org/EIPS/eip-778) and contains the compressed secp256k1 public key.
+  `secp256k1` is defined in [EIP-778](https://eips.ethereum.org/EIPS/eip-778) and contains the compressed secp256k1 public key.
 - The node's peer id SHOULD be deduced from the `secp256k1` value.
 - The multiaddresses SHOULD NOT contain a peer id.
-- For raw TCP & UDP connections details, then [EIP-778](https://eips.ethereum.org/EIPS/eip-778) pre-defined keys SHOULD be used;
+- For raw TCP & UDP connections details, [EIP-778](https://eips.ethereum.org/EIPS/eip-778) pre-defined keys SHOULD be used;
   The keys `tcp`, `udp`, `ip` (and `tcp6`, `udp6`, `ip6` for IPv6) are enough to convey all necessary information;
 - To save space, `multiaddrs` key SHOULD only be used for connection details that cannot be represented using the [EIP-778](https://eips.ethereum.org/EIPS/eip-778) pre-defined keys.
 - The 300 bytes size limit as defined by [EIP-778](https://eips.ethereum.org/EIPS/eip-778) still applies;